pic pic

 y

-When assignments are instead declared with type-annotations and values are of different types, Julia will attempt to perform a conversion.
-If possible, this ensures that the assigned values conform to the declared type.
+Likewise, when assignments are declared with type-annotations and values differ in type, Julia will attempt to convert all values to the declared type.

 Output in REPL